Are you looking for a food or water bowl for your ferret?

 Bowls Attached To The Cage

-There is one particular design that works with ferrets and that is to attach a ferret bowl to the cage.
+There is one particular design that works with ferrets and that is to attach a ferret bowl to the ferret cage.
 The first version of this design is made in one piece.
-It is mostly plastic (which is not great) and you attach the bowl directly to the cage.
+It is mostly plastic (which is not the best solution) and you attach the bowl directly to the cage.

 If you want to clean the bowl (or move it around) you have to remove the entire bowl from the cage and that can take time, especially if it is screwed on.
 If there is some sort of a clip, then the entire situation is much easier and I approve of that.